-New Zealand prepares to enter lockdown as coronavirus cases double
+New Zealand prepares to enter lockdown as coronavirus cases surge

 WELLINGTON (Reuters) - New Zealand said on Monday it will move to its highest alert level imposing self-isolation, with all-non-essential services, schools and offices to be shut over the next 48 hours as the number of coronavirus cases more than double.

-Prime Minister Jacinda Ardern said these decisions will place the most significant restriction on New Zealanders’ movements in modern history, but it was needed to save lives and slow the virus.
+Prime Minister Jacinda Ardern said the decisions will place the most significant restriction on New Zealanders’ movements in modern history, but it was needed to save lives and slow the virus.

-“We are all now preparing to go into self isolation as a nation,” Ardern said in a news conference.
-She added that without these measures tens of thousands of New Zealanders could die.
+“We are all now preparing to go into self isolation as a nation,” Ardern said in a news conference, adding that tens of thousands of New Zealanders could die without these measures.

+People lined up outside supermarkets shortly after the announcement to stack up essentials, despite assurances from the government that there were sufficient supplies and stores will remain open.

+Crowds were also expected at domestic airports as New Zealanders return home before complete lockdown takes effect for the next four weeks.

 The number of coronavirus cases in New Zealand shot up to 102, more than double since Friday, as the country reported 36 new infections.
 New Zealand has had no deaths.